LeeLiu321/ThinkGeoMBTilesMapsSample-ForAndroid/README.md

 ### Description

-This sample demonstrates how you can draw the map with Vector Tiles saved in *.MBTiles in your Map Suite GIS applications, with any style you want from [StyleJSON (Mapping Defination Grammar)](https://wiki.thinkgeo.com/wiki/thinkgeo_stylejson).
+This sample demonstrates how you can draw the map with Vector Tiles saved in *.MBTiles in your Map Suite GIS applications, with any style you want from [StyleJSON (Mapping Definition Grammar)](https://wiki.thinkgeo.com/wiki/thinkgeo_stylejson).
 It will show you how to use the XyzFileBitmapTileCache to improve the performance of map rendering.

 If you want the *.mbtile file of any area in the world, or you have any requirement of building *.mbtile file based on your own data, such as shape file, Oracle, MsSql and more, please contact support@thinkgeo.com.